Mental Health Problems at Work

 - Offer clinical screenings for depression by a professional

-- Encourage managers and leaders to take a mental health first aid course
+- Encouraging managers and leaders to take a mental health first aid course.

-- Provide materials addressing poor mental health and treatment opportunities
+- Provide accessible materials for employees, addressing poor mental health and treatment opportunities and encouraging your workers to access these resources, whether out loud or discreetly.

-Mental health should be an essential factor to consider in the workplace.
-When employees suffer from mental health issues, it can affect work productivity and cause the company to lose money.
-Making changes to your company can help reduce mental health problems at work.
+Mental health is an essential factor to consider in any workplace.
+Employees suffering from mental health issues can affect work productivity and cause the company to lose money.
+Making important changes to your company to improve through using our suggested steps can help reduce the number of people experiencing mental health problems at work.